Canopy: Property-Driven Learning for Congestion Control

-\textbf{Robustness Property.}\quad We apply a uniformly sampled noise within $[-5\%, 5\%]$ to the observed queueing delay for both Orca and \sysname.
-For all the synthetic and real-world traces, we measure the three metrics (utilization, average delay, and p95 delay) and we compute the percentage change in each of these metrics when noise is added (\Cref{fig:robustness-thr-and-del}).
-Overall, {\bf Orca is unpredictable and highly variable in the face of minor noise while \sysname trained with the robustness property is more robust.} While Orca can suffer up to 18\% drop in utilization, \sysname only sustains a maximum of 2\% drop in its utilization while still maintaining 95\% bandwidth utilization on average.
-Note that adding noise may cause Orca to inadvertently make a better decision at some time steps in some traces where it was performing poorly earlier, thus leading to cases where adding noise to Orca may improve its performance.
+\textbf{Robustness Property (P5).}\quad We apply a uniformly sampled noise within $[-5\%, 5\%]$ to the observed queueing delay for both Orca and \sysname.
+For each trace, we compute the percentage change in the three metrics (utilization, average delay, and p95 delay) when noise is added (\Cref{fig:robustness-thr-and-del}).
+Overall, {\bf Orca is unpredictable and highly variable in the face of minor noise while \sysname trained with the robustness property is more robust.} While Orca can suffer up to 18\% drop in utilization, \sysname only sustains a maximum of 2\% drop while still maintaining 95\% utilization on average.

 Overall, guiding training by identifying and avoiding undesirable behaviors can significantly enhance the learner’s performance.